mohammadaliawan/RB130/2nd_pass/notes_blocks.md

 A closures' binding is the set of variable and method names i.e its surrounding artifacts, that it retains references to when its passed around.

+A closure retains references to variables, constants and methods that were in scope at the time and location you created the closure.
+It binds some code with the in-scope items.

 ## Calling Methods With Blocks

 ### What are the three main components in the below code?